 Who Should Clean A Mold, Tenant Or The Landlord?

-Check the house you’re moving in if you find any problem that may cause mold to inform the landlord about so that if mold occurs it’s his responsibility.
-You should report problems such as leaky pipes, a window that can’t be sealed properly.
+Check the house you’re moving in.
+If you find any problems that may cause mold inform the landlord about it so that if mold occurs again it’s his responsibility.
+You should report problems such as leaky pipes or a window that can’t be sealed properly.
 If you caused the mold and you left it without fixing it, you have to compensate the landlord even if you’re moving out of the house.
-Most of the times landlords will refuse to repair the damages caused by the mold, they believe the mold is caused by the tenant.
+Most of the time landlords will refuse to repair the damages caused by the mold as they believe the mold is caused by the tenant.
 They are well aware that it’s a long process to deal with the case at the court and they also know you’ll spend a lot of money when filing any lawsuit against them.

-When there is a dispute between the landlord and the tenant regarding a mold and the matter reach to the court, the judge has to decide how bad it is and the effect it has on the surrounding and whether the mold is caused by the landlord or the tenant.
-That’s why it’s important if you find any problem that may lead to a mold, you should report to the landlord before moving into the house.
-You should also document such problem so that if anything happens you can present it as evidence in the court.
+When there is a dispute between the landlord and the tenant regarding mold and the matter reaches court, the judge has to decide how bad it is and the effect it has on the surrounding and whether the mold is caused by the landlord or the tenant.
+That’s why it’s important if you find any problem that may lead to mold you should report to the landlord before moving into the house.
+You should also document such problems so that if anything happens you can present it as evidence in the court.
 When the matter reaches to the court, anyone that’s found guilty is subject to a fine and will be responsible for any damage repairs.
 It’s a good idea to settle the matter between you and the landlord, because if the matter reaches the court, a fix that normally cost $3000 dollar can now become a $30,000 claim, sometimes even higher than that.

 Mold Claims – Is There Any Insurance Coverage?

 Homeowners, renters, and landlords can buy an insurance policy that’s able to cover mold clean up expenses.
-If you live in an area where mold often occur you should choose an insurance policy that covers mold damages.
-Are you having a mold that you know is not your fault?
-Contact Massey & Duffy to help you make the right claims on the damages done for you.
+If you live in an area where mold often occurs you should choose an insurance policy that covers mold damages.
+Are you having a mold problem that you know is not your fault?
+Contact Massey & Duffy to help you make the right claim on the damages done for you.